prasanna-muppidwar/Agrigenie-Crop-Prediction-App/README.md

 Special thanks to all the contributors, guides who have helped in developing the Open Source Farmer's Crop Prediction App.

 ## Credits
-The Entire Projects is our Mini Project in association with Department of Artificial Intelligence , GH Raisoni College of Engineering Nagpur by Pawan Bhayde and Prasanna Muppidwar
+The Entire Projects is our Mini Project in association with Department of Artificial Intelligence , GH Raisoni College of Engineering Nagpur by Pawan Bhayde and Prasanna Muppidwar and Guide Prof. Priyanka Ujjainkar Ma'am

 ## Contact
 If you have any questions, suggestions, or feedback, feel free to reach out: